Buying a used car through an online classified website

 Once you are satisfied with the seller’s response to your questions, now just ensure that all of the vehicle’s identification and documentation numbers are correct.
 These can be cross-checked with the numbers provided in your car history report.

-What every buyer of a used car should remember is that here is a greater risk of problems, breakdowns, or wear and tear with a used car and that all cars over four years old must undergo their first NCT.
+What every buyer of a used car should remember is that there is a greater risk of problems, breakdowns, or wear and tear with a used car and that all cars over four years old must undergo their first NCT.
 It’s the law.
 It is also good to remember that your consumer rights are stronger if you buy a used car from a trader or dealer rather than from a private seller or at an auction house.

 Buying from a private seller

 Now that part that most people dread, negotiating a price.
-It is worth remembering that buying from a private individual is normally always cheaper that buying from a garage, but that it does come with risks, as you have very little comeback in terms of being refunded if something goes wrong.
+It is worth remembering that buying from a private individual is normally always cheaper than buying from a garage, but that it does come with risks, as you have very little comeback in terms of being refunded if something goes wrong.
 In saying that, you should always try and get the vehicle for a price that you feel is fair and that you can obviously afford, taking into consideration any additional mechanical work or repairs that will need to be done.

 - It is illegal to sell a car which is not roadworthy.